 - Uses less space on a phone: Another benefit of an eSIM is that it uses lesser space than the physical slim slots.
 So, this helps in implementing more innovative designs with extra features to utilize the physical space.

 - Easy to find lost phones: As eSIM are embedded inside the phone, lost phones can be easily tracked and found.
 Especially in the case of stolen phones, the thief cannot pull out the eSIM physically.
-On physical SIM slots phones, thieves can easily destroy the SIM cards which hamper the tracking process peculiarly.
+On physical SIM slot phones, thieves can easily destroy the SIM cards which hamper the tracking process peculiarly.

 Cons of eSIM